- Home

 - Energy efficiency: Newer technology, including AI, must uphold the latest regulations for energy efficiency.
 However, AI can also optimize energy by analyzing data from various parts of the production process.
 It can suggest or even automate adjustments to reduce every consumption without compromising output quality.

 - Enhanced safety: Machine learning can absorb large amounts of data to make predictions and modifications.
 This procedure can be applied to the manufacturing system and the worker’s environment.
-The AI can monitor workplace conditions and predict potential safety issues.
-It can suggest safety protocols for all hazardous situations.
+AI software can monitor workplace conditions and predict potential safety issues.
+It can propose safety protocols for all hazardous situations.

 - Agility and scalability: Companies can respond quicker to changes in the market or customer demands due to AI’s ability to predict and sense changes in real time.